lklkevin/pear/README.md

 - Users can favourite an exam and view it later under a favourite tab.

 ### **8. Account creation**
-- Users can sign up for an account using a username or password or externally using Google.
+- Users can sign up for an account using a username and password or externally using Google.
-- Logining in will provide users with more options for their exam creation (see 5.)
+- Logging in will provide users with more options for their exam creation (see 5.).
+- You can edit or delete your account later.

 ## **Instructions for Use**